Day 2

 Attendees learn how to estimate the borrower's working capital requirements.
 We review how to evaluate and determine eligible accounts receivable & inventory for a borrowing base.
 How to review accounts payable and overall vendor credit.

-Seminar meets from 9:00 am to 5:00 pm (Central Time)
+Seminars meet from 9:00 am to 5:00 pm (Central Time)

 CFA Training Fee